HEADACHE AND MIGRAINE: differences, causes, and natural remedies to feel better

 Lie down in a dark, quiet room.

-Place an ice bag or cold cloth to your head.
+Place an ice bag or cold cloth on your head.

 Massage the area where you feel pain.